-There are a number of ways for William and Mary students to pursue their academic interests in Japan.
+There are a number of ways for students to pursue their academic interests in Japan.

 Minor in Japanese Studies

 Students can pursue a minor in Japanese Studies through the Japanese Program in Modern Languages.
 The minor can be combined with a variety of majors, such as International Relations, Global Studies, Finance, Anthropology, or Film & Media Studies, to bring additional focus to your academic resume.

 The minor requires 18 semester credit hours.